House 4006

 "Division" means the Division of Economic Development.

 "Development tier" means the classification assigned to a county pursuant to an annual review by the Division of Economic Development ranking West Virginia counties based on economic well-being, taking into account each county’s average unemployment rate, median household income, percentage growth in population, and adjusted property tax base per capita.
 The 20 most distressed counties are designated as Tier 1, the next 20 as Tier 2, and the 15 most prosperous as Tier 3.
-This tier system is incorporated into this article to encourage economic activity in the less prosperous areas of the state.

-"Eligible position" means a position created by a business and filled by a new full‑time employee in this state during the base period.
-For purposes of high‑yield projects, transitional projects, and transformative projects:
+"Eligible position" means a position created by a business and filled by a new fulltime employee in this state and is created in the year the business achieves the minimum requirements set forth in this article, even if created outside the base period.

-"Full‑time employee" means a person who is employed for consideration for at least 35 hours a week, whose wages are subject to withholding under any provision of this code, who is not a worker with an H‑1B visa or with H‑1B status, and who is determined by the division to be employed in a permanent position according to criteria it develops.
+"Fulltime employee" means a person who is employed for consideration for at least 35 hours a week; whose wages are subject to withholding under any provision of this code; who is not a worker with an H1B visa or with H1B status; and who is determined by the division to be employed in a permanent position according to criteria it develops.
 Except as allowed by this article for system contractors, the term does not include any person who works as an independent contractor or on a consulting basis for the business.

-"High‑yield project" means a project for which the agreement requires that a business invest at least $500 million in private funds and create at least 600 eligible positions.
+"Highyield project" means a project for which the agreement requires that a business invest at least $500 million in private funds and create at least 600 eligible positions.

-"New employee" means a full‑time employee who represents a net increase in the number of the business’s employees statewide.
+"New employee" means a fulltime employee who represents a net increase in the number of the business’s employees statewide.

-(2) System contractors, other than in designation, meet all other requirements applicable to full‑time employees of the business filling eligible positions;
+(2) System contractors, other than in designation, meet all other requirements applicable to fulltime employees of the business filling eligible positions;

 (4) The entity providing the system contractors and the business are not related members and are not, directly or indirectly, affiliated in any way.